turingschool-examples/intro-to-CSS-transitions/README.md

 ```

 ``transition-duration`` sets the amount of time the transition will take to execute.
-We specify the number or seconds, or miliseconds, the transition should take to complete.
+We specify the number or seconds, or milliseconds, the transition should take to complete.
 Setting the duration to one second looks like this:

 ```css
 div {